mendix/cf-mendix-buildpack/README.md

 The scheduled events can be configured using environment variable `SCHEDULED_EVENTS` .

-Possible values are `ALL` , `NONE` or a comma separated list of the scheduled events that you would like to enable.
+Possible values are `ALL` , `NONE`, or a comma separated list of the scheduled events that you would like to enable.
 For example: `ModuleA.
 ScheduledEvent, ModuleB.
 OtherScheduledEvent`

 For Mendix versions < 9.12, when scaling to multiple instances, the scheduled events that are enabled via the settings above will only be executed on instance `0` .
 The other instances will not execute scheduled events at all.

 ### Custom Runtime Settings

-To configure any of the advanced [Custom Runtime Settings](https://docs.mendix.com/refguide/custom-settings) you can use setting name prefixed with `MXRUNTIME_` as an environment variable.
+To configure any of the advanced [Custom Runtime Settings](https://docs.mendix.com/refguide/custom-settings), you can use setting name prefixed with `MXRUNTIME_` as an environment variable.

 For example, to configure the `ConnectionPoolingMinIdle` setting to value `10` , you can set the following environment variable: